jgmcalpine/ArkSwap/README.md

 **ArkSwap** is a **research prototype** and **reference implementation** designed to explore the programmable nature of the **Ark Layer 2 Protocol**.
 It simulates a trustless atomic swap architecture where **Ark VTXOs** are exchanged for **Bitcoin Layer 1** funds within a controlled **Regtest** environment.

-Unlike standard Ark wallet implementations that focus on simple value transfer, ArkSwap serves as an educational proof-of-concept for **Off-Chain Programmability**.
+ArkSwap serves as an educational proof-of-concept for **Off-Chain Programmability**.
 It provides a working demonstration of how an Ark Service Provider (ASP) can accept VTXO transfers encumbered by custom **Taproot HTLCs** (Hash Time-Locked Contracts), illustrating how advanced conditional logic can exist natively within Ark protocol rounds.

 **Key Differentiators:**
 *   **Programmable L2:** Demonstrates VTXO transfers into custom Taproot scripts (not just P2PK).